goiaba/ExpressionEvaluator/README.md

-A simple expression evaluator in Scala using [parboiled2](https://github.com/sirthias/parboiled2) for parsing.
+Description: A simple expression evaluator in Scala using [parboiled2](https://github.com/sirthias/parboiled2) for parsing.

 The goal is an understanding of: